AcidVenom/snuffbox-hydra/README.md

 The current working version has only been tested with MSVC 2017, 64-bit.
 The engine is being developed in Visual Studio 2017 under platform tool set **v141**.

+# Clang

+Snuffbox currently builds on Linux succesfully.
+The engine on Linux is developed in QtCreator using **clang version 3.8.0-2ubuntu4 - x86_64-pc-linux-gnu** as compiler.
+The primary reason to use Clang over GCC is because EASTL throws a *-Wliteral-suffix* under GCC, but *-w* is enabled for treating warnings as errors.
+It doesn't happen when compiling EASTL, but when *\<EASTL/string.h\>* is included.